Carson Kelly Player Props: Diamondbacks vs. Cardinals

-On Monday, Carson Kelly (on the back of going 1-for-3) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 9:40 PM ET.
+After going 0-for-3 in his most recent game, Carson Kelly and the Arizona Diamondbacks face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 9:40 PM ET on Tuesday.

-He had a one-hit performance in his last game (1-for-3) against the Reds.
+In his most recent game he had a hitless showing (0-for-3) against the Cardinals.

 Carson Kelly Game Info & Props vs. the Cardinals